 Studies have shown that ginger can lower lipid levels in the blood, which lowers LDL cholesterol levels while improving the amount of HDL cholesterol in the blood.
 Ginger can also improve insulin sensitivity which is good news for diabetics, as people with diabetes have an increased risk of heart attacks, heart disease, and strokes.

-Ginger can be grated down into little pieces, or you can purchase ginger powder to add to tea.
+Ginger root can be grated down into little pieces or you can simply purchase ginger powder to add to tea.
 Ginger tea can be enjoyed on its own but if you’re not a fan of the flavor, you can add it to a chai blend or even a chai latte.
 Alternatively, you can skip the tea and add a dash of ginger to a smoothie.

 Cranberry Juice & Cholesterol